roberthopman/roberthopman.github.io/_posts/2023-09-22-questions-for-maintenance-with-checklist.md

 * Shared knowledge in directories, or files
 * Work locations, times and schedules for real-time conversation
 * Access to communication; Slack, Email, Telephone

-Finally, see the article on [how to upgrade ruby on rails]({% post_url 2023-01-01-how-to-upgrade-a-ruby-on-rails-application %}).